The following article has not been paid for by any parties. No kickbacks or secret bunga bunga parties were offered or exchanged.

 2020 whacked Australia’s economy harder than 2001 hit American airport security.
-But as Australia’s hospitality and travel industries begin a slovenly limp back to normal, the ASX, buoyed by a miraculous NASDAQ rally, has rallied harder than McRae.
+But as Australia’s hospitality and travel industries begin a slovenly limp back to normal, the ASX, buoyed by a miraculous NASDAQ rally, has rallied harder than a supercar.

 While experts agree it will take years for the ~real~ economy to grow back to 2019 levels, the stock market is currently living in a world of its own.
-Whether this can be maintained or whether it’s an over-ripe peach about to go putrid, we’ll leave for the experts.
+Whether this can be maintained or whether it’s a peach about to go putrid, we’ll leave for the experts.

 What’s not up for question is that you don’t want to be throwing money away right now.
 So rather than trust your mate’s brother’s cousin (or your Uber driver who assures you ‘there’s still momentum’), DMARGE, each month, will be bringing you the top three ASX picks of Luke Laretive, CEO of Seneca Financial Solutions – and his down to earth analysis on each one.